marci-pires/WikiHadatac/Installing-for-MacOS-(OSX).md

 On the terminal, go to your home directory by typing the following:

-      cd
+      cd ~

 In your home directory, clone HADatAc code using the following command:

       git clone https://github.com/paulopinheiro1234/hadatac.git

 After cloning HADatAC, you should have a hadatac folder under your home directory.
+Go into the hadatac directory under your home directory by typing the following:

      cd ~/hadatac